great-expectations/great_expectations/docs/docusaurus/docs/guides/expectations/creating_custom_expectations/overview.md

 <i class="fas fa-circle" style={{color: "#dc3545"}}></i> An Experimental Expectation...

 * Has a valid `library_metadata` object
-* Has a docstring, including a one-line short description
+* Has a docstring, including a one-line short description that begins with "Expect" and ends with a period
 * Has at least one positive and negative example case, and all test cases pass
 * Has core logic and passes tests on at least one <TechnicalTag tag="execution_engine" text="Execution Engine" />
 * Passes all linting checks